ragtagrecords/audiofiler-server/README.md

 // Navigate into the directory cd Apps/audiofiler-fs

-// Fetch the new code from Github git fetch origin main
+// Fetch the new code from Github and restart the server npm run reboot

-// Update to new code
-git reset origin/main--hard

-// Stop the old server session npm run stop:f

-// Start the new one
-npm run start:f
 ```

 ## Code Commentary